Kamado Barbecues Break Down

 - Problem 2: When it hit the ground, the weight from the top caused the internal triangle that holds the screw piece in the top to bend.

 - Problem 3: When I placed the steel band back on top, I couldn't screw the top all the way down, which makes it almost impossible to keep the temperature at a low enough heat for low and slow cooks.

 I ended up taking the piece to a muffler shop where they welded the internal piece and then shaved down the ring so it would close.
 The total for this repair was about $60.

 How We Fixed the Kamado

 My neighbor also has a Kamado that is about seven years old.
 The piece that holds the top also broke or wore out, but the piece that holds the top of his is cemented in the ceramic interior.

 - We first removed the piece from the ceramic bbq.
 Then we took it to a welder.
 The welder put the original pieces back together.
 If this hadn't worked, then we would have taken the pieces to a machine shop to get them made.

 - After we got the part, we also picked up some kiln cement.
 Kiln cement can withstand very high temperatures, but we were instructed to make sure it cured before cooking food on the grill.

 - We placed the part back in the grill, cemented it with kiln cement, and then let the cement cure.
 The total cost for this repair was $30 for the welding and about $15 for the Kiln cement.
 You can get kiln cement at local pottery stores or order it online.

-My experience with Kamado has been extremely poor.
-If you purchase one of these, be prepared to do the maintenance work yourself.
+My experience with Kamado has been abysmal.
+If you purchase one, be prepared to do the maintenance work yourself.